cbhuber17/WorldWise/README.md

 ## TODO:

 - Allow accounts/login
-- Create sign up page
 - Allow to view other people's travels read-only
-- Create/update profile page
+- Create/update/change PW profile page
 - Center map on popup when clicking a CityItem, perhaps useRef for map and pass it to CityItem
 - MAIN.JSX add strict mode for production
 - Hyperlink products page